Omari Hardwick’s Thirst Trappy Shirtless Self-Care Routine Sends Social Media Into A Frenzy - News Break

 Omari Hardwick’s Thirst Trappy Shirtless Self-Care Routine Sends Social Media Into A Frenzy

-LISTEN LIVE.
 LIKE US ON FACEBOOK.
-FOLLOW US ON TWITTER.
+FOLLOW US ON TWITTER AND INSTAGRAM.
+SUBSCRIBE ON YOUTUBE.
 Omari Hardwick’s shirtless skin regimen has the ladies going crazy.
 Who knew Witch Hazel could be so sexy?
-The former Power star appears on GQ’s thirst trappy “Grooming Gods with Omari Hardwick” where he breaks down his self-care routine, which consists of him washing his beard, scrubbing his abs, shaving his head and other practices that are well worth the time spent.rnbcincy.com
+The former Power star appears on GQ’s thirst trappy “Grooming Gods with Omari Hardwick” where he breaks down his self-care routine, which consists of him washing his beard, scrubbing his abs, shaving his head and other practices that are well worth the time spent.wzakcleveland.com